rshmnkgit/ETL-Project/ETL Project Report.md

 Extraction from Datasources
     List of colleges and universities dataset as csv file from Homeland Infrastructure Foundation-Level Data (HIFLD).
     College tution json data from api.data.gov
+    Web scraping of top rated national universities in US

 Transform
     Selection of relevant columns and cleaning